waterbycounty

 What's happening with rivers in Bradford County right now?

-Bradford County's primary USGS streamgage on the SANTA FE RIVER is currently reading 0.17 cubic feet per second — 0% of the long-term mean of 48.22 cfs.
+Bradford County's primary USGS streamgage on the SANTA FE RIVER has a pipeline snapshot of 0.17 cubic feet per second — 0% of the long-term mean of 48.22 cfs.
 This is well below typical — often a signal of drought stress on source water.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Bradford County water compare to the Florida average?